rockettheme/docs/Docs/joomla/extensions/rokgallery/rokgallery_administrator.md

 3. **Filters** have a range of variables such as gallery, file type, published, etc. to allow you to filter your images for simple and efficient management.
 Statistics for the filters appear on the right-side of the row.

+![][rokgallery_image_editor]

+:   1. **Edit** Opens the Image Editor.
+[60%, 85%, sw]

-On the image panes themselves, you can unpublish the individual image, go into the [Image Editor][image_editing], delete the image from RokGallery, and see how many views, likes, and tags each image has.
+On the image panes themselves, you can unpublish the individual image, go into the **Image Editor**, delete the image from RokGallery, and see how many views, likes, and tags each image has.
 You can also check out the original image's basic details such as the file name and size by either entering the image editor or selecting the information option that appears while hovering over the image with the cursor.

 #### Tags

 ![][rokgallery_tags]

 The Tag popup gives you the ability to set tags (and assign galleries) to an image.
 Because galleries are tag-based, you could add the tags for multiple galleries in order to have an image (or images) appear in multiple tag galleries.